Si, SiC, and GaN Unite in New Power-Supply Unit for AI

 On top of supplying backup power to the server, these bulk capacitors are used to filter and reduce the ripple in the power supply that can happen because of inrush current or other transients in the system.

-Any longer than that and the energy stored in the capacitor will be depleted.
+Any longer than that, the energy stored in the capacitor will be depleted.
 In turn, the output voltage of the PSU will dip or turn off completely.
 This can cause the processors in the server to shut down or reset themselves, throwing a wrench into the power-hungry process of AI training.
 Training the largest AI models can take days at a time—and in many cases, significantly longer than that—so interrupting the process can cost you.

-Infineon said it solves the problem with the “auxiliary boost circuit” in the PSU.
+Infineon said it solves this problem with the “auxiliary boost circuit” in the PSU.
 Assembled out of a 600-V superjunction MOSFET and 650-V SiC diode, it extends the time the 8-kW power supply can continue to supply a consistent DC output voltage without using bulky capacitors for intermediate energy storage, saving space and enhancing reliability.
 The PSU supports a hold-up time of 20 ms at 100% load.

 The company said it plans to roll out the full reference design for the new 8-kW power supply in early 2025.